 Rep. Joseph M. McNamara (D) represents District 19 in Warwick and Cranston.
-First elected in November 1994, he serves as the chairman of the House Committee on Health, Education and Welfare Committee.
-He also is a member of the House Committee on Rules.
+First elected in November 1994, he is the chair of the House Education Committee.
+He also serves as a member of the House Labor Committee and the House Rules Committee.

-In 2016, Representative McNamara introduced the successful Rhode Island Family Home Visiting Act, which calls for the Rhode Island Department of Health to work with the Department of Human Services and the Department of Children, Youth, and Families to develop and coordinate the standards for a system of early childhood home visiting services that would meet the needs of the state’s most vulnerable families with young children.
+In 2016, he sponsored a law called the Rhode Island Family Home Visiting Act, which mandates that state departments develop and coordinate the standards for a system of early childhood home visiting services to meet the needs of the state’s most vulnerable families with young children.

-Representative McNamara also worked with the governor’s Overdose Prevention and Intervention Task Force to craft a package of legislation aimed at addressing the opioid overdose crisis.
-The bills were signed into law in 2016.
+He also worked in conjunction with the governor’s Overdose Prevention and Intervention Task Force to craft a package of legislation aimed at addressing the opioid overdose crisis.
+The bills were signed into law by the governor.

 In 2015, Representative McNamara sponsored legislation that establishes regulations and standards for distance learning educational programs.
 Distance learning is a method of delivering education and instruction, often on an individual basis, to students who are not physically present in a traditional setting, such as a classroom.
 He also spearheaded legislation that increases from 300 feet to 1,000 feet the distance within which a registered sex offender may not reside near a school.

 Representative McNamara is the chairman of the Rhode Island Democratic Party.
-He is a member of the Irish Social Club, the former President of the Governors Golf League, and is a member of the Warwick Firefighters Association.
+He serves as chairman of the New England Board of Higher Education.
+He is a founding board member of College Unbound.
+He is a member of the Irish Social Club, the former President of the Governors Golf League, a member of the Warwick Firefighters Association, and a board member of Friends of Salter’s Grove.
 He also previously served as an Explorer Advisor for the Boy Scouts of America and the Committee Chairman of Pack 4.
 Additionally he is involved with Save the Bay, the Gaspee Day Committee, the Wyman P.T.A, and the Boy Scouts of America, Eagle Scouts.
-He is a member of the New England Board of Higher Education.

 Representative McNamara is a retired educator, previously serving as the director of the Pawtucket School Department’s Alternative Learning Program.
 He received his Master of Education degree from Providence College.
 He earned his Bachelor of Science degree at Boston University and graduated from Pilgrim High School in Warwick.